Our Team

 Katrin is the co-founder and editor of MobileActive.org, a global network of practitioners using mobile phones for social impact.

-Katrin is currently working on mobile projects in governance, accountability, and political participation in emerging democracies.
-She is also leading a team focused on mobile security tools.
+Katrin is currently working on mobile projects in good governance and accountability, and political participation in emerging democracies.
+She is also leading a team focused on mobile security tools for human rights defenders in represssive regimes.

-A native of Germany, she has written widely on mobile phones in citizen participation and civil society organizations, mobile phones in health and for development.
+A native of Germany, she has written widely on mobile phones for organizing, advocacy, and citizen participation for civil society organizations.

-Katrin's background is in IT management, IT in social change organizations, and in philanthropy.
-She has led several nonprofit organizations, including as the Executive Director of NTEN: The Nonprofit Technology Network, the national association of IT professionals working in the more than one million nonprofit organizations in the United States.
-Previously she served as a program officer at the Proteus Fund, focusing on the use of technology in civic and democratic participation, and in government transparency.
+She has previously led several nonprofit organizations, including as the Executive Director of NTEN: The Nonprofit Technology Network, the national association of IT professionals working in the more than one million nonprofit organizations in the United States.

-She is the editor of Managing Technology to Meet Your Mission, published by Wiley & Sons., and author of a chapter in Mobilizing 2.0, a book focused on engaging young people and the use of technology.
+She is the editor of Managing Technology to Meet Your Mission, published by Wiley & Sons.
 She is a frequent speaker on ICTs in civil society at national and international conferences and has published numerous articles and publications on technology for social change in leading popular and industry publications.
-She is 2009 TED Fellow and a fellow at the MIT Media Lab.
+She was a 2009 TED Fellow, a 2010 fellow at the MIT Media Lab, and was named by Fast Company one of the most "Influential Women in Tech" in 2011.

 Anne-Ryan Heatwole